 The preparation of consolidated financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the accounting policies of the Group.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.

 3. Summary of Significant Accounting Policies

 3.1 New or amended IFRS

-The IASB has issued a number of new or amended IFRSs that are first effective for the current accounting period of the Group:
+The IASB has issued a number of new or amended IFRSs that are first effective from 1 January 2022 or thereafter of the Group: